AnasAliKhan5371/Python/README.md

 # I am currentle learning python.
 These are programs that i have written and some assignment tasks.

 -------------------------------------------------------------------------------------------------------
+'''Assignment 1

-# Task_1 : Perform basic mathematical operations
+ Task_1 : Perform basic mathematical operations
-# Task_2 : Create a generalised greeting
+ Task_2 : Create a generalised greeting
+'''
 -------------------------------------------------------------------------------------------------------

 # 01_Simple_Program : hello world